madhavilatha6/Capstone_project_Pottery_Marketing/ClientSide(FrontEnd)/clay_/README.md

-# Getting Started with Create React App
+# Getting maincontainered with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).